PranjaliD11/Spotify-Sql-Analysis/README.md

 ## **3. Query Optimization**

-In the advanced stage of the project, we focused on improving query performance by applying optimization strategies.
-Key strategies include:
+In the advanced stage of the project, we focused on improving query performance by applying optimization strategy like:

 ### **Indexing**
 - **Add Index on Frequently Queried Columns:**